aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 Conclusions
 -----------
-I found **Github Actions** very powerful and easy to configure a CI/CD workflow for your application or whatever you may want to build.
+I found **Github Actions** very powerful and easy to configure a CI/CD pipeline for your application or whatever you may want to build.
 It requires minimal configuration and its syntax and official documetation helps to make it a very friendly tool.
-There are many other tools that are very similar, but what I like is that the code and the tool live in the same place, so you don't have to signing up to other vendors like Travis or CircleCI.
+There are many other tools that are very similar, but what I like about it is that the code and the tool live in the same place, so you don't have to sign up to other vendors like Travis or CircleCI.

-If you want to see some examples, check these respositories:
+If you want to see some examples, check out these respositories:

 - https://github.com/aryklein/flask-hello
 - https://github.com/aryklein/pg-health-check